jruels/compare-containers/README.md

-# Advanced Kubernetes Course Site
+# Migrating from Docker to containerd Course Site

-This site includes the labs for the Advanced Kubernetes class.
+This site includes the labs for the Migrating from Docker to containerd class.

 ## Lab VMs